Menachem's Writings

 I consider this to be one of my most important essays; perhaps it is the reason for which I began writing in the first place.
 The article spells out, not only the imminent arrival of the biblical "end of days", but additionally the reason I believe we are now in a position to seriously discuss this inevitability.

 The above is not intended to imply any greatness on my behalf.
-I have simply put together what I have learned over the years from my many teachers, both in person and in writing.
+I have simply put together what I have learnt over the years from my many teachers, both in person and in writing.
 "From all my teachers did I develop my understanding."
 [Pirkei Avoth iv:1]

 Aryeh wrote: